spring-guides/tut-spring-security-and-angular-js/double/README.md

 ![Login Page](https://raw.githubusercontent.com/dsyer/spring-security-angular/master/double/login.png)

-To support the login form we need some JavaScript implementing the `login()` function we declared in the `<form/>`, and we need to set the `authenticated` flag so that the home page will render different content depending on whether or not we are authenticated.
+To support the login form we need some JavaScript with a "navigation" controller implementing the `login()` function we declared in the `<form/>`, and we need to set the `authenticated` flag so that the home page will render differently depending on whether or not the user is authenticated.
 For example:

 ```javascript
 angular.module('hello', []).controller('navigation',